earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 ~~~

+And there you go, the package is published and you have a [repeatable process](https://github.com/earthly/mergefast/blob/v2/mergeslow/Earthfile) for doing so.
+For Python only packages, `poetry publish` is a simple way to go.
+No need for setuptools and `setup.py` at all.

-For a simple package like this, this whole teesting workflow might be overkill.
-But if your package has users and you want to make sure you don't break their worflow I think it makes sense to sanity test your packages.
+For a simple package like this, this whole testing workflow might be overkill.
+But if your package has users and you want to make sure you don't break their workflow I think it makes sense to sanity test your packages.

+## Next Up: C Extensions

+Next up, let's tackle the c version of this code and publish a python c extension on to PyPi.
+Publishing a native extension is a bit trickier, but we now have the skills to easily tackle this problem.
+The testing setup we've established here, with Earthly and test.pypy.org and our knowledge of poetry and setup tools will all come together in [part three](/blog/python-c-extension/)

-There is not a lot of ways for packging to o wrong with a single file package, but in the next article we'll look at how to package a c extension, and then testing end to end is really warranted.
+There is not a lot of ways for packaging to wrong with a single file package, but in the next article, testing end to end is will really pay off.

-[^1]: That actual package shown here is being published as `mergefast`, because it's python only implementation is slow.
-The fast version is published as `fastmerge` and covered in the third article on packaging c extensions.
-All code is on [github](https://github.com/earthly/mergefast).
+[^1]: That actual current version of `mergefast` is published in [packaging c extensions](/blog/python-c-extension/).
+This python only implementation is published as `mergeslow`.
+Both and full source is on [github](https://github.com/earthly/mergefast).

 {% include_html cta/bottom-cta.html %}